isaacnmm/pestpolicy-hugo2XX/content/posts/termite-inspection-cost/index.md

 **Notably: ** Give the high cost of repairing caused by termite damage; youll note that it is advisable to conduct a practical termite inspection.
 Once youve decided to pre-treat or go all-out war on termites, searching for the right professional pest control agency would be your next call.

-You would have to hire their services to have them assess the possible damage already in place and the total termite inspection costs and [treatment for](https://pestpolicy.com/subterranean-termites-treatment/) [subterranean termites](https://pestpolicy.com/subterranean-termites-treatment/).
+You would have to hire their services to have them assess the possible damage already in place and the total termite inspection costs and [treatment for](https://pestpolicy.com/subterranean-termites-treatment/)[subterranean termites](https://pestpolicy.com/subterranean-termites-treatment/).

 Your decision will inevitably involve a few factors you would want to consider before making that phone callthe most critical of choosing a licensed pest control company if applicable in your locale.